YousefZzaki/SimpleWeatherApp/README.md

 # WeatherApp
-1-A basic weather app with some cool features
+A basic weather app with some cool features
+Using api call with retofit
+and open weathermap to get data